Outstanding Clinical Experience

 Robust Academic Experience

-Learning opportunities are a blend of section-specific, departmental, and college-level offerings.
+Learning opportunities are a blend of division-specific, departmental, and college-level offerings.
 Fellows are immersed in an academic environment that fosters intellectual discussion and exchange of knowledge in all of the ACGME competencies and beyond.

 We have a long-standing history of high quality educational conferences, within pulmonary and in joint collaboration with pathology, radiology, ENT, and sleep specialists.
 All of our fellows routinely deliver lectures and presentations during conferences.

 Research Conference (1st Tuesday)